 Magnesium is an essential mineral in the bone and teeth matrix.
 The majority of our magnesium is in our bones.
 If, however, we don't have enough magnesium in our blood to provide our muscles with magnesium, our body can take it from the stores in our bones, leaving us at risk of a number of issues caused by magnesium deficiency, among them osteoporosis.

-What can cause magnesium deficiency?
+What causes magnesium deficiency?

-Low magnesium levels can be caused by low intake from our diets but also by excessive sweating, prolonged stress, too much calcium supplementation, heavy menstrual periods, high consumption of fizzy drinks, coffee, salt and alcohol, and conditions such as IBS.
+Low magnesium levels can be caused by low intake from our diets but also by a number of other common factors including

-What is the best type of magnesium to take in a supplement?
+What is the best magnesium supplement

 There are over 10 different types of magnesium you can get in a supplement.
 The difference between them is how well they are absorbed into the body, and the citrate form is the most easily absorbed by your body and the most effective.